awwalker/DS-Assignment-2/README.md

 You will need to have files specifying the above interfaces.
 You may use additional classes, if you wish.

 ## Programming Rules

+You must document all your code using Javadoc.
+Your class documentation needs to provide a description of what it is used for and the name of its author.
+Your methods need to have description, specification of parameters, return values, exceptions thrown and any assumptions that they are making.

+A class's data fields and methods should not be declared static unless they are to be shared by all instances of the class or provide access to such data.

+You must use backtracking and recursion to produce the list of words.

+You may use ArrayList and String classes, but you must implement your own search and sort methods.

+You may use any classes for reading the input from the file.

+You may use any exception related classes (if you wish).